Zeyu-Li/CMPUT-229/README.md

 #### Stacks

-MIPS has stacks the grow "downwards" as it increases
+MIPS has stacks the grow "downwards" as it increases in size